awesome-pro/neon-website/content/docs/guides/logical-replication-neon.md

 ## Logical replication and autosuspend

 By default, Neon's [Autosuspend](/docs/introduction/auto-suspend) feature suspends a compute after 300 seconds (5 minutes) of inactivity.
 In a logical replication setup, Neon does not autosuspend a compute that has an active connection from a logical replication subscriber.
 In other words, a compute with an active subscriber remains active at all times.
-Neon determines if there are active connections from a logical replication subscriber by checking for `walsender` processes on the Neon Postgres instance using the following query:
+Neon determines if there are active connections from a logical replication subscriber by checking for `walsender` processes on the Neon LangChaininstance using the following query:

 ```sql
 SELECT *